moxystudio/js-chained-config/README.md

 ### ChainedMap

-A ChainedMap operates similarly to a JavaScript Map, with some conveniences for chaining and generating data structures.
+A ChainedMap operates similarly to a JavaScript Map, with some conveniences for chaining and generating configs.
 It extends [Chainable](#chainable) which means that all its methods are also available.

 <details>
   <summary><b>Diferences from webpack-chain:</b></summary>